mdjahidhasan009/JavaScript-Note/function_method/first_order_function.md

 # First Order Function
-A first-order function is a function that doesn’t accept another function as an argument and doesn’t return a function as its return value.
+A first-order function is a function that **doesn’t accept another function as an argument** and **doesn’t return a function as its return value**.

 ```js
 function add(a, b) {